SummaryRead the full fact sheet

 - muscle wasting, weight loss

-- cognitive change
+- cognitive change (changes in thought processes)

 - respiratory changes.